sdn-sense/sdn-sense.github.io/Operations.md

 # In case of issue with a Service
 * Look at the logs of the service.
 You can access logs via `/var/log/siterm-site-fe/<Service>/api.log` or `/var/log/siterm-site-agent/<Service>/api.log`
 * In case of unknown issue, please create a ticket [here](https://github.com/sdn-sense/siterm)
+* We might ask you to provide us with the full logs of the service.
+You can do this by running `siterm-log-archiver` on the host where the service is running.
+This will create a tarball with all logs of the service.
+Please provide us with this tarball privately (DO NOT UPLOAD TARBALL TO GITHUB)

+# Host cleaner
+In case you want to remove all configurations from the host, you can use the following command:
+* Enter your FE docker/Kubernetes pod container and run the following command: `siterm-agent-cleaner`.
+It will print all commands to clean all SENSE configurations on the host.
+Script will not execute any commands, it will only print them.

 # Debug actions